Santa Ana (La Florida): Earliest archaeological evidence of Cacao use

 In 2018, the Nature Ecology and Evolution journal reported from Santa Ana what is believed to be the earliest cacao (Theobroma cacao L.) use in the Americas.
-This evidence, comes from approximately 5,300 years ago (or 3,300 BC).
+This evidence, comes from around 3300 BC.

 Traditionally, cacao was thought to have been first domesticated in Mesoamerica.
-Yet it's known that cacao’s greatest genetic diversity is in the upper Amazon region of northwest South America.
+Yet it's known that cacao's greatest genetic diversity is in the upper Amazon region of northwest South America.
 Thus, this region must have been the ultimate centre of origin.
 But how it got from there to Mexico remained unknown.
 Now Santa Ana provides the missing link.

 The scholars used three independent lines of archaeological evidence (cacao starch grains, absorbed theobromine residues and ancient DNA dating) to confirm their findings.

 So far, this is the earliest evidence of Cacao use in the Americas.
 Also, this is the first clear archaeological evidence of its pre-Columbian use on the South American continent.